 9. GL Journal - A general ledger journal created in PeopleSoft Finance to reallocate non-payroll expenditures.

 10. Closeout - A process done after a sponsored project has closed to inactivate the associated cost center.

 Cost transfers are necessary in order to correct an error or to move or allocate expenses into cost centers.
 Additionally, at no time should a sponsored project be used as a holding account for costs that will subsequently be transferred elsewhere.

 Errors requiring reallocations are identified during one of the following processes, and will be handled in the following manner:

 2. During Clearing Payroll Suspense Accounts: Departments are responsible for clearing costs from the temporary holding Payroll Suspense account.
-To allocate an allowable, allocable, and reasonable payroll expenditure from suspense to a sponsored project account, the department will initiate an eRAF and prepare the e-PRF to ensure that the payroll post correctly in subsequent months.
+To allocate an allowable, allocable, and reasonable payroll expenditure from suspense to a sponsored project cost center, the department will initiate an eRAF and attached the “Cost Transfer Justification” form and if applicable, prepare the e-PRF to ensure that the payroll post correctly in subsequent months.

 3. During Invoicing and Financial Reporting: OCG creates invoices or financial reports based on a time frame according to the terms and conditions of a sponsored award.
 If an error is found due to an unallowable expenditure, or cost overrun, OCG will initiate the cost transfer to correct the error.
 These costs will be allocated to the department's IDC return cost center.